-The IFCC Task Force for Young Scientists invites you to join the third educational webinar for scientists and laboratorians.
-This free educational programme is the continuation of the ISO Accreditation Webinar with a focus on Africa.
-It will be held on Thursday, April 27th, 2017 - 8:00 a.m.
+The IFCC Task Force for Young Scientists invites you to join the first educational webinar for scientists and laboratorians in 2018.
+By attending this session, attendees will gain a better understanding of these new Troponin assays, how the test is being integrated, and the impact on clinical practice and the laboratory.
+It will be held on Thursday, February 15th, 2018 - 9:00 a.m.
 EST

 Don't miss this opportunity!

 The first eNews of 2018 is now available.
 The issue opens with a message by the IFCC President, Prof. Morris.
 Featured news includes an interesting report on the 14th International Congress of Paediatric Laboratory Medicine, an article on Traceability and one on Accreditation of medical laboratories.
 Latest news from IFCC Federations and National Associations, a report by an IFCC Professional Exchange Programme participant follow.
 In 2018 eNews will be published monthly, increasing the number of newsletters annually to ten issues per year.
 Subscribe to the eNews to keep up with current activities around the laboratory medicine world!

 The Committee on Clinical Laboratory Management (C-CLM) is interested in your opinion.
 Spare 10 minutes to participate in the C-CLM Laboratory Leadership Learning Needs Assessment Survey today!
 Deadline for the survey is February 28.
 Your participation will help contribute toward developing a Laboratory Leadership Training Program that can be used by Clinical Laboratory Leaders to improve their leadership techniques and skills.
 Results of the survey will be shared but no individual responses will be presented and the privacy of individual respondents will be respected.

 Read the message that Prof. Morris, IFCC President, addresses to all IFCC member colleagues.